shanenemeth/Naive-Bayes-Classifier-/README.md

 * Converted "RANK" and  "ADMIT" variables to factors
 * Partitioned the data into testing and training subsets
 * Plotted the model to obtain density plots of "GRE" and "GPA" variables
-* Accuracy of the model was .72, sensitivity was .90 and specificity was .32
+* Accuracy of the model was .72 and sensitivity was .90
 * [Packages used: "naivebayes", "dplyr", "caret", "ggplot2" and "e1071"]

 # Density Plot